sulleyi/sulleyi.github.io/blog/projects-research.md

 ## My Current Research

-I am currently gather information on federated machine learning, adversarial neural networks, and computational security specifically regarding ML and AI algorithms.
+I am currently gather information on tinyML, federated machine learning, general adversarial networks, and computational security specifically regarding ML and AI algorithms.
 The ethical use of (ML & AI) software relies on the continuous development of secure systems that value robustness and user privacy.
 Federated Learning shows great promise as a starting point in solving these issues.

-I am also interested in applying federated learning to build efficient, secure, and robust in-stream hydropower installations.

 ## My Current Projects